hehuilong/IMAR-C/README.md

 IMAR-C
 ======

-IMAR-C (Intermedia Activity Recognition in C language) is a set of activities recognition libraries allowing the robot NAO to comprehend the outside world.
+IMAR-C (Intermedia Action Recognition in C/C++ language) is a set of action recognition tools allowing the robot NAO recognize the human actions.

-The robot must be capable of recognizing certain human activities.
-To go farther and to allow the robot continuing its learning he will be able to:
-* ask to the person to confirm its activity;
-* make a decision with regard to the probability of the activity.
+It contains:
+NAO Vision Teacher: generate vision learning model for the robot.
+visionAction: can be implemented on the robot to recognize human actions through his camera.
+recordVideoLocal: can be implemented on the robot to capture video.
+argvToSpeech: can send the words to the robot and make it speek.
+decreaseSize: decrease the size of video.
+detectFps: detect the fps of video.

 ## Activities
 For the moment the activities had to be recorded in a 2-second video (our video analysis programm is too long):